groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/presentation-merging/how-to-merge-ppt-files/_index.md

 ---
-title: How to Merge PPT Files with GroupDocs.Merger for .NET
+title: How to Merge PPT Files
-linktitle: How to Merge PPT Files with GroupDocs.Merger for .NET
+linktitle: How to Merge PPT Files
 second_title: GroupDocs.Merger .NET API
 description: Learn how to merge PowerPoint (PPT) files using GroupDocs.Merger for .NET effortlessly.
 Enhance your .NET applications with this powerful API.
 type: docs